Timeline of the July Uprising: 19 July

 The Dhaka Metropolitan Police, in an attempt to hinder the students' protests, announced the indefinite suspension of public gatherings and processions.
 The Bangladesh Railway authorities, on orders from higher-ups in the government, directed train services between Dhaka and the rest of the country to shut down to prevent quota reform protestors from using trains to travel or form gatherings, according to several unnamed railway supervisors speaking with Prothom Alo.
-The nationwide shutdown of Internet access begun on 18 July continued into 19 July.
+The nationwide shutdown of internet access, which had begun on 18 July, continued into 19 July.

 Throughout the country, calls for quota reform protests largely continued.
 Around 10:00 a.m., teachers at Rajshahi University of Engineering & Technology wore black face coverings in protest.
 At approximately 12:45 p.m., after protesters in Kishoreganj District's Bhairab Thana surrounded the police station, police fired into the crowd from within the station, injuring over a hundred students.